 Also, it is cost-effective to produce an even number of layers compared to building a different number of layers.

-Moreover, most of the modern devices that include smartphones and mobile devices use PCBs with 12 sheets.
+Moreover, most modern devices that include smartphones and mobile devices use PCBs with 12 sheets.
 Some manufacturers can manufacture PCBs with about 32 layers.

-Notice that while it is labor intensive and expensive to manufacturer multilayer PCBs, they are becoming important in the modern world.
+Notice that while it is labor-intensive and expensive to manufacture multilayer PCBs, they are becoming important in the modern world.

-The reason for this is that they come with a host of benefits than what you would get with a double or single layer PCBs.
+The reason for this is that they come with a host of benefits than what you would get with double or single-layer PCBs.

 4.5 Advantages of Multilayer PCBs

 They are small in size; this is the most excellent feature of multilayer PCBs.
-They are smaller than the single or double layer PCBs, and this has resulted in a significant benefit to the current trends.
+They are smaller than single or double-layer PCBs, resulting in a significant benefit to the current trends.

 They are more compact, robust and find much application in laptops, smartphones, and tablets.
-They are lightweight in construction.
+Are lightweight in construction.

-The smaller PCBs are less weighty since they don't make use of multiple connectors that require them to be interlinked to double layered and single PCBs this increases the mobility of the devices in which applied.
+The smaller PCBs are less weighty since they don’t use multiple connectors that require them to be interlinked to double-layered and single PCBs.
+This increases the mobility of the devices in which applied.

 • Increased durability.
 Multi-layer PCBs are durable.
-They can withstand much weight and are capable of handling heat and pressure that is always applied to them during binding.
-They also have multiple layers of insulation material between the individual layers and prepreg bonding agent that increases their durability.
+They can withstand much weight and can handle heat and pressure that is always applied to them during binding.
+They also have multiple layers of insulation material between the individual layers and a prepreg bonding agent that increases their durability.

 • Highly flexible.PCB assemblers that use flexible construction techniques end up with flexible multilayer PCBs, which have highly desirable features such as the ability to be applied in areas where flexing and bending will be required.
 However, it is important to note that the more the layers used in a PCB, the less flexible it is.

 • More powerful.
-The multilayer PCBs incorporates many layers into a unit PCB, and so they enable the board to be more connective giving them properties that allow them to achieve higher speed and capacity even though they are small sized.
+The multilayer PCBs incorporate many layers into a unit PCB.
+So they enable the board to be more connective giving them properties that allow them to achieve higher speed and capacity even though they are small-sized.

 1. Even though we have talked much about the benefits of multilayer printed circuit boards, it is critical that they come with a few problems.

-2. They are costly compared to single layer PCB because of the complicated manufacturing process and an extensive amount of time taken to construct them.
+2. They are costly compared to single-layer PCB because of the complicated manufacturing process and the extensive amount of time taken to construct them.
 This increases the labor cost which translates to high prices of PCBs.

-3. They are more challenging to manufacture and require a lot of time and advanced manufacturing techniques than the single-layered PCBs because any small flaws could make them useless.
+3. They are more challenging to manufacture and require more time and advanced manufacturing techniques than single-layered PCBs because any small flaws could make them useless.

-4. The supply is limited- because they need expensive machinery to manufacture, very few manufacturers can produce them, and so, their production is limited.
+4. The supply is limited- because they need expensive machinery to manufacture, very few manufacturers can produce them, so their production is limited.

-5. Require extensive design and interconnection between the layers and one should be able to mitigate impedance issues and crosstalk.
-Any single mistake can lead to non-functioning of the board.
+5. Require extensive design and interconnection between the layers, and one should be able to mitigate impedance issues and crosstalk.
+Any single mistake can lead to the non-functioning of the board.